-Panasonic FZ2500 versus Panasonic ZS100
+Panasonic FZ2500 vs ZS100

-The Panasonic Lumix DMC-FZ2500 (called Panasonic FZ2000 in some regions) and the Panasonic Lumix DMC-ZS100 (labelled Panasonic TZ100 in some countries) are two digital cameras that were officially introduced, respectively, in September 2016 and January 2016.
+The Panasonic Lumix DMC-FZ2500 (called Panasonic FZ2000 in some regions) and the Panasonic Lumix DMC-ZS100 (labelled Panasonic TZ100 in some countries) are two digital cameras that were revealed to the public, respectively, in September 2016 and January 2016.
 Both the FZ2500 and the ZS100 are fixed lens compact cameras that are equipped with an one-inch sensor.
 Both cameras offer a resolution of 20 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic ZS100 is considerably smaller (49 percent) than the Panasonic FZ2500.
 Moreover, the ZS100 is substantially lighter (66 percent) than the FZ2500.
 In this context, it is worth noting that neither the FZ2500 nor the ZS100 are weather-sealed.

 Concerning battery life, the FZ2500 gets 350 shots out of its DMW-BLC12 battery, while the ZS100 can take 300 images on a single charge of its DMW-BLG10 power pack.
 The power pack in the ZS100 can be charged via the USB port, which can be very convenient when travelling.